Onboarding of syndicated applications

 A simple example follows, explaining the workflow of a new tenant order and provisioning:

-• the platform sends a notification to your endpoint, containing a Subscription CREATED event
+- the platform sends a notification to your endpoint, containing a

-• if the paid field is true you can provision your tenant in your platform
+paidfield istrueyou can provision your tenant in your platform - if the

 How to setup the syndication endpoint